-The ACC Respiratory Therapy program is designed to help you acquire the knowledge and training to evaluate, treat and care for patients with breathing or other cardiopulmonary disorders, from infants whose lungs are not fully developed to the elderly whose lungs are diseased.
+The American Career College Respiratory Therapy (RT) program is designed to help you acquire the knowledge and training to evaluate, treat and care for patients with breathing or other cardiopulmonary disorders.
+Respiratory Therapists care for a variety of patients, both young and old, whose lungs are not fully developed or may be diseased.

-Through a combination of classroom, laboratory and clinical studies, you will develop a range of skills relevant to the roles and responsibilities of a respiratory therapist, including:
+The Respiratory Therapy Program at ACC offers a combination of classroom, laboratory and clinical studies that will allow you to develop a range of skills relevant to the roles and responsibilities of a Respiratory Therapist, which include the following tasks:

-After successfully completing the program, you will be eligible to sit for the Certified Respiratory Therapist (CRT) and the Registered Respiratory Therapist (RRT) exams (written and clinical simulation), offered by the National Board for Respiratory Care (NBRC).
+Through the respiratory therapy program, we aim to help you graduate with the confidence and qualifications you need to begin your career as a RT.* After successfully completing the RT program, you will be eligible to sit for the Certified Respiratory Therapist (CRT) and the Registered Respiratory Therapist (RRT) exams (written and clinical simulation), offered by the National Board for Respiratory Care (NBRC). **

-The Respiratory Therapy program is available at the following campuses:
+The accredited Respiratory Therapy training program is available at the following campus:

-Respiratory therapists generally work in hospitals or other clinical settings.
-Successful completion of the ACC Respiratory Therapy program requires clinical experience, where you will work with patients who have a variety of ailments and conditions that prohibit their cardiopulmonary system from working correctly.
+Respiratory Therapists generally work in hospitals, clinical settings, sleep disorder clinics, Physicians’ offices, or rehabilitation centers.* Successful completion of the American Career College Respiratory Therapy program requires clinical experience, where you may work with patients who have a variety of ailments and conditions that prohibit their cardiopulmonary system from working correctly.

 A few interesting statistics* about respiratory therapy careers: